 After looking through a ton of delicious recipes on Melissa’s blog I Was Born to Cook, I wholeheartedly agree with her conclusion.
-I seriously considered many of the recipes before narrowing it down to three choices.
-I thought long and hard about roasted shrimp with either thousand island dressing or chipotle lime glaze before I did a complete 180 and settled on Vanilla Granola.
+I seriously considered many recipes before narrowing it down sweet vanilla granola.

 Melissa writes that granola is one of those things she never made at home prior to starting her food blog.
-After realizing how easy it is to make homemade granola, coupled with how delicious it tastes, store bought granola is a thing of the past.
+After realizing how easy it is to make homemade granola, coupled with how delicious it tastes, I’m with Melissa: store-bought granola is a thing of the past.

-The recipe calls for ingredients that are probably already in your pantry, and the ones that are not are easily substituted (like vegetable oil for coconut oil).
-I love all the adaptations granola recipes can take, and I Was Born to Cook features a number of other delicious granola combinations like cinnamon-walnut, pumpkin, peanut butter and maple-almond as well.
+This granola recipe calls for ingredients that are probably already in your pantry, and the ones that are not are easily substituted.
+I love all the adaptations granola recipes can take, and I Was Born to Cook features a number of other delicious granola combinations like cinnamon-walnut, pumpkin, peanut butter, and maple-almond.
+Quadruple yum.

-- In a large bowl, combine the oats, almonds, Craisins and coconut.
+- In a large bowl, combine the oats, almonds, dried cranberries, and coconut.
 Set aside.

 - Spread the mixture across a parchment-lined baking sheet.

 - Bake at 275 degrees F for 30 minutes, stirring every 15 minutes.
 The granola should be golden brown when complete.
-If it is not yet done after 30 minutes, allow it to continue baking, checking at 5 minute increments.
+If it is not done after 30 minutes, allow it to continue baking, checking at five-minute increments.

-- Allow to cool completely, also stirring occasionally to help break up the granola as it cools.
+- Allow to cool completely, stirring occasionally to help break up the granola as it cools.